ibm-cloud-docs/sell/software-faq.md

 {: #missing-products}
 {: faq}

 If you can't see the product that you are onboarding, first make sure that you are in the correct account.
-If you are in the correct account and your product is not listed on the **My products**, your product was possibly deleted.
+If you are in the correct account and your product is not listed on the **My products** page, your product was possibly deleted.
 Unfortunately, if your in-progress product was deleted, you must restart the onboarding process.

 ## How long does it take for my product to get approved?
 {: #approval-time}